 FWIW, perhaps this is a suitable place to summarize the progression of my work on China:

-Having studied sources on Tang music under Laurence Picken at Cambridge, as soon as I arrived in China for the first time in 1986 and heard the former monks of Beijing (“discovered” by Yang Yinliu in 1953), I transferred my attention from early history to fieldwork on living traditions, resulting in my first book Folk music of China, a general survey of Han Chinese instrumental genres.
+Having studied sources on Tang music under Laurence Picken at Cambridge (see also here), as soon as I arrived in China for the first time in 1986 and heard the former monks of Beijing (“discovered” by Yang Yinliu in 1953), I transferred my attention from early history to fieldwork on living traditions, resulting in my first book Folk music of China, a general survey of Han Chinese instrumental genres.

 In the first fifteen years after the Communist revolution of 1949, Chinese scholars had done remarkable work documenting both historical sources and living traditions of vocal and instrumental music, led by the great Yang Yinliu (1899–1984), director of the Music Research Institute (MRI) in Beijing.
-Upon the liberalizations that followed the end of the Cultural Revolution, local Chinese scholars throughout China renewed their fieldwork to compile the vast Anthology of folk music of the Chinese peoples.
+Upon the liberalisations that followed the end of the Cultural Revolution, local Chinese scholars throughout China renewed their fieldwork to compile the vast Anthology of folk music of the Chinese peoples.

 Working closely with colleagues from the MRI, my fieldwork soon focused on local rural traditions of life-cycle and calendrical rituals.
 Through the 1990s we made a major survey of amateur ritual associations in villages just south of Beijing (closely related to the Beijing temple style), and I wrote a detailed diachronic study of Gaoluo village (Plucking the Winds, with CD), based on regular stays there from 1989 to 2003.